xieweiAlex/English_Learning/words/2023/words-June.md

 > You have to shock the world to bring attention.
 > dual responsibility

+Mr. William challenged the young man to a **duel**.
+The big picture: Blinken's trip helped **put a floor** on the U.S.-China relationship.
+Yet throughout it, he was **implacable**–when they tried to shout him down, when they threatened him, when they tried to kill him.
+Still, he kept trying.

 SigNoz uses a **columnar** database ClickHouse to store logs, which is very efficient at ingesting and storing logs data.
 The whole **rigmarole** of getting a visa didn't even exist until recent decades. -